 As you analyze the report, examine the following metrics:

 - The conversion rate for different goals

 Ask questions such as:

-So far, these steps help in determining if there is difference in visitor behavior for different traffic sources.
+These steps help in determining if there is a difference in visitor behavior for different traffic sources.

 Next, you need to determine the causes of such different behavior.